-As a research translation programme, iCASP will enable communication between those working on environmental science and stakeholders engaged with catchment management problems and solutions.
+Through iCASP projects, we enable communication between academics working on environmental science and practitioners dealing with catchment management problems.

-This will facilitate the growth of a strong and sustainable regional network to pioneer a more integrated approach to catchment management and develop knowledge and expertise to share nationally and internationally.
+- Developing a strong and sustainable regional community to pioneer a more integrated approach to catchment management.

 - Sharing expertise and knowledge nationally and internationally.

 - Supporting organisations by addressing gaps in research needed to secure funding, providing a scope for work that is going out to tender, managing consultations or workshops or sourcing information to strengthen bids.

 - Influencing the political agenda and being advocates for increased investment in the region.

 Some of the things we have been involved in are:

 - Providing support and co-ordination amongst partners for regional funding bids.